-6.0.0 MISCELLANEOUS
+6.0.0 Additional Considerations

 6.1.0 The purpose of this section is to cover the information what was not covered in the other sections.
-For this reason, it will appear as a sort of hodgepodge of information.

 Cigarettes that appear to have gotten wet or smell like organic chemicals may contain PCP and should be subjected to further analysis.